Mirantis/mke-docs/content/docs/configuration/tls-certificates.md

 browser and other client tools will trust your MKE installation.

 Mirantis recommends that you make this change outside of peak business hours.
 Your applications will continue to run normally.
-However, the Ingress Controller will restart, and if you use it to expose your applications to the outside world, they may be unavailable for a short time.
+However, the Ingress Controller will restart, and applications exposed through it may experience a short period of unavailability.

 ## Use the MKE web UI to align your TLS certificates and keys